 We will then leave the cities in our hired 4WD cars to explore ruins of former glorious empires, including the Christian Kingdom of Makuria, the Necropolis of Napata and last but definitely not least, the pyramids of Meroe.
 While the pyramids in Egypt are now visited by thousands and thousands each years and can get very crowded, the pyramids of Meroe will be all ours!
 We shall camp right by them for a truly memorable night!

-All return Pioneers will get a discount on this tour, which we expect to sell out very quickly.
+All Pioneers members will get a discount on this tour, which we expect to sell out very quickly.

 Own arrival into Khartoum to be met at the airport by our local guide and transferred to our hotel.